Feyerabend/cc/ch04/sec4.4/storage/FLASH.md

 dump_flash_block(500)  # Dump block 500
 ```

-This gives you full control over flash storage, but remember:
+This gives you *full control over flash storage*, but remember:
 *One wrong write and you could corrupt your filesystem or firmware*.